Skip to content

 """

-Checks if there is an intersection between the current and previous time segments.
+Checks if there is an intersection between the existing time segment and the current event.

-This method takes two lists of cells, one for the previous time segment and one for the current time segment,
+This method takes two lists of cells, one for the cells included in the existing time segment and the other for

 Parameters:

-previous_ts_inersection (List[str]): The cells of the previous time segment.
+previous_ts_cells (List[str]): The cells of the existing time segment.

 Returns: